New Orleans WWII Museum—Why It’s a Must-See (+ Visit Tips)

 Their mission is to “The National WWII Museum tells the story of the American experience of the war that changed the world—why it was fought, how it was won, and what it means today—so that all generations will understand the price of freedom and be inspired by what they learn.”

-Their goals include inspiring all people of any age to embrace the lessons of the conflict, engaging worldwide audiences through their museum exhibits, online experiences, and distance learning, expand the understanding of the war and its relevance for today and the future.
+Their goals include inspiring all people of any age to embrace the lessons of the conflict, engaging worldwide audiences through their museum exhibits, online experiences, and distance learning, and expanding the understanding of the war and its relevance for today and the future.

 They also want to be a place for people to learn about America’s strengths and values and to serve as a catalyst for cultural tourism to serve New Orleans and Louisiana.

-They have been designated by Congress as “America’s National WWII Museum.”
+Congress has designated them as “America’s National WWII Museum.”

-What to Expect at the New Orleans WWII Museum
+What to Expect at the National New Orleans WWII Museum

 But this is a top attraction in New Orleans, and of course, I had a strong personal connection.
 I knew this would be worth visiting, but I had no idea what an incredible museum this truly is.